Bayern Munich's Robert Lewandowski named Europe's player of the year by UEFA | DW | 01.10.2020

 "I am proud of the whole team for what we achieved," he added.

-Wolfsburg forward Pernille Harder won the women's award, while Lewandowski's coach, Hansi Flick, was named Europe's coach of the year.
+Former Wolfsburg forward Pernille Harder , who now plays for Chelsea in England, won the women's award, while Lewandowski's coach, Hansi Flick, was named Europe's coach of the year.

 Lewandowski moved to Germany from Poland in 2010 and was a key part of Jürgen Klopp's Borussia Dortmund team.
 He transferred to Bayern in 2014 with an eye on European glory, which he finally achieved in August as Bayern defeated Paris Saint-Germain 1-0 in the Champions League final.